 6.2.
-Positive semi-definite Coxeter matrix
+Positive semi-definite Coxeter matrix.
 We now turn our attention to the Artin groups for which we know how to solve the word problem and they roughly fall into two categories.
 The first of these is where the Coxeter matrix positive semi-definite.
 The easiest class to define and the one where we know the most about the groups is the class of right-angled Artin groups.

 Definition 6.6 (Right-angled Artin groups).
-The simplest Artin group is the one with only 1 generator and it is the integers \mathbb{Z} .
-If every irreducible component of an Artin group is \mathbb{Z} then all of its generators commute and it is in the collection \mathcal{Z} of finitely generated free abelian groups.
-An Artin group is right-angled if every relation is a commutation, i.e. every m is either 2 or ∞ , and the collection of all right-angled Artin groups is the same as the class $loc(\mathcal{Z})$ of all locally abelian Artin groups or the class $loc(\mathbb{Z})$ of all locally \mathbb{Z} Artin groups.

-Every right-angled Artin group is the fundamental group of a non-positively curved cube complex and this makes it easy to solve all four of the basic conjectures for these groups (Conjecture 5.2).
-Partly because their algebraic and geometric structures are so well understood, they have played a prominent role in the construction of the Bestvina-Brady examples in the late 90s [5] and in the recent work of Agol, Wise and their coauthors related to the fine structure of hyperbolic 3-manifolds [1, 2, 49].
+The simplest Artin group is the one with only 1 generator and it is the integers $\mathbb{Z}$ .
+If every irreducible component of an Artin group is $\mathbb{Z}$ then all of its generators commute and it is in the collection $\mathcal{Z}$ of finitely generated free abelian groups.
+An Artin group is right-angled if every relation is a commutation, i.e. every m is either 2 or $\infty$ , and the collection of all right-angled Artin groups is the same as the class LOC( $\mathcal{Z}$ ) of all locally abelian Artin groups or the class LOC( $\mathbb{Z}$ ) of all locally $\mathbb{Z}$ Artin groups.
+Every right-angled Artin group is the fundamental group of a nonpositively curved cube complex and this makes it easy to solve all four of the basic conjectures for these groups (Conjecture 5.2).
+Partly because their algebraic and geometric structures are so well understood, they have played a prominent role in the construction of the Bestvina-Brady examples in the late 90s [BB97] and in the recent work of Agol, Wise and their coauthors related to the fine structure of hyperbolic 3-manifolds [Ago08, Ago13, Wis12].

 Definition 6.7 (Spherical Artin groups).
-An Artin group $A = Art(\Gamma)$ is called spherical or finite-type if the corresponding Coxeter group $W = Cox(\Gamma)$ acts geometrically on a sphere or, equivalently, W is finite.
+An Artin group $A = ART(\Gamma)$ is called spherical or finite-type if the corresponding Coxeter group $W = COX(\Gamma)$ acts geometrically on a sphere or, equivalently, W is finite.

-The systematic study of Artin groups began in 1972 with the pair of adjacent articles in the Inventiones by Pierre Deligne [24] and by Egbert Brieskorn and Kyoji Saito [10] in which they establish all four of the basic conjectures for the class S of all spherical Artin groups.
-The Deligne argument is geometric and applies to all complexifications of simplicial real reflection arrangements.
-The Brieskorn-Saito argument is more algebraic and Dehornoy and Paris axiomatized these algebraic arguments to define Garside structures.
-The class loc(S) of locally spherical Artin groups is called FC-type in the literature.
+The systematic study of Artin groups began in 1972 with the pair of adjacent articles in the Inventiones by Pierre Deligne [Del72] and by Egbert Brieskorn and Kyoji Saito [BS72] in which they establish all four of the basic conjectures for the class S of all spherical Artin groups.
+The Deligne argument is geometric and only covers the crystallographic Artin groups.
+The Brieskorn-Saito argument is more algebraic and it applies to all spherical Artin groups.
+Dehornoy and Paris axiomatized these algebraic arguments to define Garside structures.
+The class LOC(S) of locally spherical Artin groups is called FC-type in the literature.